The Official On-line Publication of the

 Click the book picture below to read it online.

-New Book by Sherrie Paty Barber '66
+Book by Sherrie Paty Barber '66

 Tracing the history of the Okemos Founding Pioneers

-<<click book to read>> Limited addition printing now available!
+<<click book to read>> Very Limited addition printing now available!

 Family Names: Wilkins, Whitmyer, Clausen, Washburn, Bray, Kilbourne

-(Also found in "Okemos History", "Okemos Area")
+(Also found under the tabs "Okemos History", "Okemos Area")

 The Okemos Alumni Association